jeyangg/COMS4115-PLT/1_LexicalAnalyzer/README.md

 - `lookahead`
     - Get the character of input and track its position (line, column) until we meet the end of the file
 - `handle_digit`
-    - Processe numeric tokens
+    - Process numeric tokens
-    - Possible next state: START, NUMBER (followed by dot), IDENTIFIER (followed by alph)
+    - Possible next state: START, NUMBER (followed by dot), IDENTIFIER (followed by alpha)
 - `handle_operator`
     - Process operator tokens
     - Possible next state: START